Our Governance & Leadership Team

 Throughout his career, Dr. Odusote has focused on developing human resources for eye health, particularly in the West African region.
 His efforts included coordinating the training of medical specialists and establishing programs to reduce the cataract burden in the area.
 Dr. Odusote also played a pivotal role in curriculum development, training ophthalmologists and implementing electronic medical records systems to monitor cataract surgical outcomes.

-Yang Xiao (Shaw), MD
+Dr. Yang Xiao (Shaw)

 Consultant – Beijing, China

-Dr. Xiao successfully supported a partnership with HelpMeSee and the Eye Hospital at the Wenzhou Medical University, where more than 520 cataract surgeons in East China have been trained in MSICS.
+Dr. Yang Xiao (Shaw) is a Consultant in China.
+He successfully supported a partnership with HelpMeSee and the Eye Hospital at the Wenzhou Medical University, where more than 520 cataract surgeons in East China have been trained in MSICS.

 A collaboration with the He Eye Specialist Hospital Group spearheaded by Dr. Xiao has resulted in training an additional 200 cataract surgeons in North China.
 These successes have sparked a partnership with Zhongshan Ophthalmic Center Sun Yat-Sen University, the top-ranked ophthalmology hospital and training institute in the country — and the world.